aviflax/resume/resume.md

 #### **2005–2013** *&nbsp;* Arc90

 * Wore many hats: developer, architect, tech lead, director, partner
-* Worked with teams to design, build, &amp; maintain sophisticated software platforms, including:
+* Worked with teams to design, build, &amp; maintain advanced software platforms, including:
   * A Web/SOA insurance platform covering all key aspects of policy origination &amp; management
   * A Web-based search engine &amp; reference platform for engineers
   * A Web API at the heart of a new-from-the-ground-up news distribution platform for Reuters